How to keep your chickens cool when temperatures rise.

 It's critically important to know the signs that your chickens are in distress, and what you can do to help.
 Doing nothing is not an option: chickens die because of heat exhaustion.

 Don't just rely on weather forecasts.
-Watch for changes in your flock's behaviour: if you see panting through open beaks, pale combs and wings held well away from their body, it's time to take action.
+Watch for changes in your flock's behaviour.
+If you see panting through open beaks, pale combs and wings held well away from their body, it's time to take action.

-Twice each year my "Chicken Digest" newsletter subscribers receive a free 30-tip checklist to help keep their chickens cool.
-It's not available anywhere else.
+Every summer, my "Chicken Digest" community receive a free, downloadable 30-tip checklist to help keep their chickens cool during summer months.
+It's not available on this website or anywhere else.

-Have you signed up for my newsletter yet?
+Have you signed up for my Chicken Digest yet?
 Check it out here!

 6 simple steps to keeping chickens cool in summer.

-In this article we'll look at six quick and easy steps you can take now to make sure that, when temperatures rise, your chickens will be safe.
+Here are six quick and easy steps you can take now to make sure that, when temperatures rise, your chickens will be safe.

 If you're looking for something in particular, use these links to get to that section.
 Otherwise, scroll on!